wachaon/wes/docs/README.en.md

 ## *ansi*

-`ansi` has an *ANSI escape code* that allows you to change the color and effect of standard output.
+`ansi` is an *ANSI escape code* that allows you to change the color and effect of standard output.
 Colors and effects may vary depending on the type and settings of the console application used.

 ```javascript